For immediate release

 “Votes for Women” is an online exhibit that will launch on the Minnesota Historical Society’s website at www.mnhs.org/votesforwomen on Aug.
 26, 2020.
 Developed in partnership with the League of Women Voters Minnesota, the exhibit shares the stories of more than 40 Minnesota women whose commitment to civic responsibility, as well as the many voices who have been left out, can inspire us to participate more fully in the democratic process.

-- Marguerite Newburgh of West St. Paul, widely acknowledged as the first woman in the country to vote following the passage of the 19th Amendment when she cast her ballot in the early morning hours for a waterworks bond election;
+- (NOTE CORRECTION of city) Marguerite Newburgh of South St. Paul, widely acknowledged as the first woman in the country to vote following the passage of the 19th Amendment when she cast her ballot in the early morning hours for a waterworks bond election;

 - Hannah Jensen Kempfer of Fergus Falls who was one of the first four women elected leaders in Minnesota in 1922 and who served nine terms in the Minnesota House of Representatives;